Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Day Nine - Returning Home

-Taking the Train from Jerusalem to Tle Aviv Ben-Gurion Airport
+Taking the Train from Jerusalem to Tel Aviv Ben-Gurion Airport

 My final day in Israel was a travel day.
-I woke up early and took the train from Jerusalem to the Tel Aviv Ben-Gurion airport station.
-As stated earlier, the trains are easy to manage and very safe.
+I woke up early and took the train from Jerusalem to the Tel Aviv Ben-Gurion Airport station.
+As stated earlier, the trains are easy to manage and very safe, which makes them a great option for Israel travel on your departure day.

 On The Train from Jerusalem to Tel Aviv Ben-Gurion Airport